 Because the ATSC Mobile TV scheme (also known as ATSC M/H) is built on top of the existing digital broadcast system, start-up costs for streaming content to a wide array of new mobile devices (ranging from tiny smart phones to family SUV monitors) should be minimal, according to Anne Schelle, OMVC's executive director.

 "Mobile DTV allows broadcasters to reach their viewers in more locations, at more times in the day, and in more formats, and this is expected to increase viewing time and create new revenue streams, thus translating into higher revenues for broadcasters," Schelle said.
 The coalition has ramped up a special group to explore business options, headed by Media General Senior Vice President Jim Conshafter.

-Schelle said mobile DTV can support a variety of services — including free advertiser-supported TV and interactive services delivered in real-time — as well as maybe subscription services with file-based downloads for later playback.
+Schelle said mobile DTV can support a variety of services—including free advertiser-supported TV and interactive services delivered in real-time—as well as maybe subscription services with file-based downloads for later playback.
 "The ATSC standard can also be used for transmission of new data broadcasting services.
 Broadcasters will now be the new 'new media'," she said.
-As for the delay DTV transition, Schelle is confident it will not greatly impact mobile TV's launch later this year.
-"Our plans announced are on track and not dependent on the analog shut-off."
+As for a possible congressional delay of the Feb.
+18 DTV transition, Schelle is confident it would not greatly impact mobile TV's launch later this year.
+"Our plans announced [at CES] are on track and not dependent on the analog shut-off."